-I am an epidemiologist interested in the challenges of removing parasitic infections that harm vulnerable populations
+My Work: I am an epidemiologist interested in the challenges of removing parasitic infections that harm vulnerable populations

 Part of my job involves teaching medical students about our immune systems.
 We have an immune system in our bodies mainly to combat parasites and other infections.
 Our immune systems evolved over many thousands of years, but so have the parasites.
 Some parasites have actually co-evolved with their hosts – trying to find ways through each others defences (and sometimes even finding ways to tolerate each other).
 Across the world, almost every organism can be infected by another organism.
 Even parasites have parasites.

 Part of my job involves writing grant applications so that we can get money to do some research.